jillesvangurp/es-kotlin-client/README.md

 - Async / co-routines: this is in progress but not completed yet.
 There is a `SuspendingActionListener` that you can use with all the high level async requests.
 Currently, the only stuff using that is search (non scrolling only) and a handful of other requests.
 - Index and alias management with read and write alias support built in.
 In progress.
 The daos do support read and write aliases.
-- ES 7.x branch - should be straightforward.
-Will probably start work on this close to the release.
 - Cut down on the builder cruft and boilerplate in the query DSL and use extension methods with parameter defaults.
 Maybe adapt this project: https://github.com/mbuhot/eskotlin
 - Set up CI, travis?
 Docker might be tricky.